sd17spring/sd17spring.github.io/_assignments/final-project.md

 ### Requirements

-* You are required to work on a team of 2-4 students.
+* You are required to work on a team of 4-5 students.
+A limited number of 3-student teams may be permitted, upon instructor approval.
-* Your team must consist entirely of students from the same section of SoftDes.
-In other words, teams across section 1 and section 2 are not allowed.

 ### Team Formation Advice